+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 12 FLOORS OF UNIQLO

-This gigantic Uniqlo store spans 12 floors and offers a unique selection from different collections from all over the world.
-Which makes this particular store a little more unique than others – aside from the crazy amount of floors.
+This gigantic Uniqlo store spans 12 floors and offers a unique selection of different collections from all over the world.
+This makes this particular store a little more unique than others – aside from the crazy amount of floors.
 Uniqlo is Japan’s most popular clothing brand and is in the same price range as H&M.

 They even have a large selection of anime t-shirts and other merch on the top floor.
 In addition to this, they also offer duty-free for tourists when buying over 3,000 JPY.
 However, this must be paid at a special counter in the store and with a passport included.